The 3G switch-off is coming.

 What can I do now?

-- If your team members are on a One NZ monthly Endless Business mobile plan, consider upgrading their phones by buying interest-free.
-Check out your phone options.
+1. If your team members are on a One NZ Pay Monthly Endless Business mobile plan, consider upgrading their phones by buying interest-free.
+Check out your options here.

-- If some of your team are currently on a One NZ prepay plan, now is a good time to think about switching them to a monthly Endless Business mobile plan instead and taking advantage of the phone deals available on these plans.
-View business phone deals.
+2. If some of your team are currently on One NZ consumer prepay plans, now is a good time to think about switching them to a Pay Monthly Endless Business mobile plan instead and taking advantage of the phone deals available on these plans.
+For more information, click here.

 Frequently asked questions